klust/SupercomputersForStarters/docs/C07_Expectations/C07_S01_Speedup.md

 Using $X$ times more processors will almost never speed up your application with a factor of $X$ as there is always some overhead in using more cores.
 There are some rare cases where this is not the case though and where you may see what is called a superlinear speed-up.
-This is due to cache effects.
-As you are using more cores, the problem per core becomes smaller and as a consequence more of it may fit into the caches, improving the performance of a core.
+This is due to memory and cache effects.
+As you are using
+more cores, the problem per core becomes smaller and as a consequence more of it may fit into the caches, improving the performance of a core, or at a coarser level, if you're using more memory than is available per core in a machine when using a low core number, at some point the memory use per core will become small enough that each core only uses memory from its own NUMA domain.

 There is also no rule like program A runs best on $X$ processors.
 The optimal number of processors $X$ does not only depend on the application that you're